microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 ### Building the project

 Build the project by running `dotnet build` from the project root folder (`cd Hello`), or specify the path manually as `dotnet build path/to/Hello.csproj`.
-In addition to building the (simulator) executable, the compiler will also create a `qir` folder with an LLVM representation of the program (`Hello.ll`).
+Instead of building the (simulator) executable, the compiler will create a `qir` folder with an LLVM representation of the program (`Hello.ll`).

 For small projects, such as the default hello world program, a lot of the generated QIR code may not actually be required to run the program.
 The next section describes how to run optimization passes on QIR, which can strip away unnecessary code or perform various other transformations written for LLVM.